TashaSivalingam/superstore-sql-data-cleaning-analysis/data/dataset_source.md

 ## Repository Policy
-The dataset is not stored in this repository in order to:

-Keep the repository lightweight
-Respect dataset distribution and licensing policies
-To reproduce this project:
+The dataset is intentionally excluded from this repo to keep it lightweight and ensure compliance with licensing terms.

+Instructions to replicate:

-Download the dataset from the source above
+1. Obtain the dataset from the link above.

-Place the dataset in the /data folder
+2. Place the downloaded file inside the data/ folder.